Pruner Service Settings Reference¶

 Default: 10m (10 minutes)

-Description: Timeout for waiting for pruning job completion before coordinator moves on
+Description: Timeout for overall pruning operation completion

 Format: Duration string (e.g., 5m, 30s, 1h)